-Cuba here we come!
-Cuba is one of those places that us, United States abiding citizens, are nervous to venture to or simply have blocked it out of our minds due to the so-called never-ending embargo!
+Cuba, here we come!
+Cuba is one of those places that we, the United States abiding citizens, are nervous to venture to or simply have blocked out of our minds due to the so-called never-ending embargo!
 Take a look at this blog post to learn about some stuff to do in Cuba.

 With all that hype, it just makes this amazing country more and more interesting to me!
 But what really made this vacation in Havana a reality is having one of my good friends from Antigua, Guatemala move there with her family!